Hotels near Bartlett Lake Recreation Area

 Which hotels near Bartlett Lake Recreation Area are good for families?

 Several hotels near Bartlett Lake Recreation Area are well-suited for families.
-Hampton Inn by Hilton Carefree (11.98 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Boulders Resort & Spa Scottsdale Curio Collection by Hilton (13.08 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Home2 Suites by Hilton Scottsdale North (23.27 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Hampton Inn by Hilton Carefree (11.98 mi, from $159/night), Boulders Resort & Spa Scottsdale Curio Collection by Hilton (13.08 mi, from $1350/night), and Four Seasons Resort Scottsdale at Troon North (13.81 mi, from $1177/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near Bartlett Lake Recreation Area?